Banners

 Blank Banner

-Start with an empty banner and configure everything from scratch.
+Start with an empty banner and build it your way.

 Server Issue

 Yellow inline banner with a "Contact us" chat action.
-Triggers on every page view.
+Fires on every page view.

 New Feature

 Blue inline banner with a "Learn more" URL action.
-Triggers once per session.
+Fires at session start, once per visitor.

 Special Offer

 Green inline banner with a "Claim offer" URL action.
-Triggers once per session.
+Fires at session start, once per visitor.

 Important Notice

-Red inline banner with no close button or action.
-Triggers on every page view.
+Red inline banner with no close button and no action.
+Fires on every page view.

 Info Tip

 Indigo inline banner with a "Show me" URL action.
-Triggers once per session.
+Fires at session start, once per visitor.

-Templates pre-fill both visual settings and trigger conditions, giving you a ready-to-use banner that you can further customize.
+Templates pre-fill both the visual settings and the trigger conditions, giving you a ready-to-use banner that you can customise further.

 The banner editor uses a two-panel layout on desktop: a settings panel on the left and a live preview on the right.
 On mobile, the preview appears as a sticky strip at the top with the full settings form below.